What is a Pink Cloud?

 Pros and Cons of Pink Cloud Syndrome

-One of the most significant benefits of pink cloud syndrome is that it can help individuals to feel incredibly motivated and positive about their recovery.
+One of the most significant benefits of pink cloud syndrome is that it can help individuals feel incredibly motivated and positive about their recovery.
 This burst of confidence can help individuals finally break free from their addiction once and for all – especially after long periods of struggle.

 Additionally, the mindset that comes with the pink cloud can inspire individuals to share their recovery stories with others, which can help those who are struggling to feel more hopeful and determined about their own recovery journeys.

-On the other hand, there are also some cons when it comes to pink cloud syndrome.
+On the other hand, there are also some cons to pink cloud syndrome.
 A common issue is that it can lead individuals to become overconfident in their recovery, leading them to ignore or neglect some of the behaviors, routines, therapies, or other treatments that have helped them in the past.

 This false sense of security can be dangerous because addiction can always rear its head again, even when in recovery.
 The pink cloud activates an impaired self-awareness[3] that can be dangerous to your recovery progress.